arstevens/BluetoothLogin/README.md

 ##How it works
-This program works by scanning the network for open bluetooth devices and checking if the phones are registered in a ermrest database.
+This program works by scanning the network for open bluetooth devices and checking if the phones are registered in a ermrest table.
 It will choose the registered device that is the closest or has the most reliable connection and log them into the database where the current user for JarvisLabAssistant is held.